 With Wisdom Comes Sorrow

 12 I, the Preacher, was king over Israel in Jerusalem.
 13 I applied my heart to seek and to search out by wisdom concerning all that is done under heaven.
-It is a heavy burden that God has given to the sons of men to be afflicted with.
+It is a heavy burden that God has given to mankind to be afflicted with.

 The Futility of Pleasures

-1 I said in my heart, “Come now, I will test you with pleasure: therefore enjoy what is good;” but this also was vanity.
-2 I said of laughter, “It is foolishness;” and of pleasure, “What does it accomplish?”
+1 I said in my heart, “Come now, I will test you with pleasure, therefore enjoy what is good,” but this also was pointless.
+2 I said of laughter, “It is foolishness,” and of pleasure, “What does it accomplish?”

 3 I searched in my heart how to cheer my flesh with wine, my heart yet guiding me with wisdom, and how to lay hold of folly, until I might see what was good for the sons of men that they should do under heaven all the days of their lives.

-4 I made myself great works.
-I built myself houses.
-I planted myself vineyards.
-5 I made myself gardens and parks, and I planted trees in them of all kinds of fruit.
-6 I made myself pools of water, to water from it the forest where trees were grown.
+4 I did great things, building myself houses and planting vineyards for myself.
+5 I made gardens for myself and parks, and I planted trees in them of all kinds of fruit.
+6 I made myself pools of water, to water the forest from it where trees were grown.
 7 I bought male servants and female servants, and had servants born in my house.
 I also had great possessions of herds and flocks, above all who were before me in Jerusalem.
 8 I also gathered silver and gold for myself, and the treasure of kings and of the provinces.
-I got myself male and female singers, and the delights of the sons of men: musical instruments, and that of all sorts.
+I got myself male and female singers, and the delights of the sons of men: musical instruments and that of all sorts.

-9 So I was great, and increased more than all who were before me in Jerusalem.
+9 So I was great and increased more than all who were before me in Jerusalem.
 My wisdom also remained with me.
 10 Whatever my eyes desired, I didn’t keep from them.
 I didn’t withhold my heart from any joy, for my heart rejoiced because of all my labor, and this was my portion from all my labor.
-11 Then I looked at all the works that my hands had done, and all that I had labored to achieve; and all was vanity and a chasing after the wind, and there was no profit under the sun.
+11 Then I looked at all the works that my hands had done and all that I had labored to achieve, and everything was pointless chasing after the wind, and there was no profit under the sun.

 The Wise and the Foolish

-12 I turned myself to consider wisdom, madness, and folly; for what can the king’s successor do?
+12 I turned myself to consider wisdom, madness, and folly, for what can the king’s successor do?
 Just that which has been done long ago.
-13 Then I saw that wisdom excels folly, as far as light excels darkness.
+13 Then I saw that wisdom exceeds folly, as far as light exceeds darkness.
 14 The wise man’s eyes are in his head, and the fool walks in darkness—and yet I perceived that one event happens to them all.
-15 Then I said in my heart, “As it happens to the fool, so will it happen even to me; and why was I then more wise?”
-Then I said in my heart that this also is vanity.
+15 Then I said in my heart, “As it happens to the fool, so will it happen to me, and why was I then wiser?”
+Then I said in my heart that, this also is pointless.
 16 For there is no lasting remembrance of the wise any more than the fool, since in the days to come all will have been long forgotten.
 Indeed, the wise man must die just like the fool!

-17 So I hated life, because the work that is done under the sun was grievous to me; for all is vanity and a chasing after wind.
+17 So I hated life, because the work that is done under the sun was grievous to me, for everything is pointless chasing after the wind.
 18 I hated all my labor for which I toiled under the sun, because I must leave it to the man who comes after me.
 19 Who knows whether he will be a wise man or a fool?
 Yet he will have control over all the fruit of my labor for which I skillfully toiled under the sun.
-This also is vanity.
+This also is pointless.